RAMPART LIBRARY DISTRICT EXHIBITS AND DISPLAYS

 Rampart Library District recognizes the Library Bill of Rights, Article 6, which states: “Libraries which make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.”

-- All displays are subject to the availability of library space.
+- All displays are subject to the availability of library space and resources.

 - Items will be on display for a limited time only, to be agreed upon before.
 No exhibit will be on display for longer than 3 months.

 - The District accepts no responsibility or liability for loss or damage to or theft of an item during the time it is on (see attached form)

 - Damage to library property resulting from the display will be the liability of the lender or exhibitor of said item(s).